 History of the Work God began to answer numerous prayers in a concrete way in August of 2012, when a group of us first met to discuss the planting of a new, Reformed church in Cincinnati.
 God, in His Providence, put us in touch with other like-minded Christians in subsequent months.
 We held Bible studies, spread the word, and considered what it would mean to plant a URC congregation.
 Convinced that Christ was working, Zeltenreich Reformed Church (New Holland, PA) decided to plant this church in Cincinnati's Westside in July 2013, and we chose the name "Westside Reformed Church".
 Our minister and church planter, Zachary Wyse, was ordained in November 2013.

-In July 2014, two of our members, Ryan Lemmel and Troy Ellens, were ordained to serve as an elder and a deacon respectively on the Council of ZRC.
-We are still a small church plant, though God has now grown us from 16 souls to nearly 40.
-We preached through the Heidelberg Catechism in our Catechism Service, so our people are becoming familiar with our doctrine, and we study all the Three Forms of Unity when preparing for membership.
-Our pastor has also led us through 1 John, Ephesians, and a number of Psalms in our other Lord's Day service.
-We are presently working through the Gospel of Mark.
+Three of our members, Ryan Lemmel (elder), Troy Ellens, and Ray Brinker (deacons) have been ordained to serve on the Council of ZRC.
+We are still a small church plant, though God has now grown us from 16 souls to 50.
+We preach through the Heidelberg Catechism in our Catechism Service, so our people are becoming familiar with our doctrine, and we study all the Three Forms of Unity when preparing for membership.
+Our pastor has also led us through 1 John, Ephesians, Mark, 1 Thessalonians, many of the Psalms, and much of Genesis in our other Lord's Day service.

 Struggles/Challenges/Blessings in the work.